Tiggax/zakljucna_naloga/references.typ

 The most successful strategies involve feeding concentrates of nutrients based upon the predicted requirements of the cells for growth and production.
 This can involve slow feeding of low concentrations of key nutrients.
-The maintenance of low concentration set points of the major carbon substrates enables a more efficient primary metabolism with leads to lower rates of production of metabolic by-products, such as ammonia and lactate.
+#done[The maintenance of low concentration set points of the major carbon substrates enables a more efficient primary metabolism with leads to lower rates of production of metabolic by-products, such as ammonia and lactate.

 As a result the cells remain in a productive state over extended time frames.
-The strategic use of fed-batch cultures has enabled considerable enhancement of yields from these processes.
-This is often combined with a biphasic strategy of production in which cell proliferation is allowed in the first phase so that high cell densities accumulate, followed by a phase in which cell division is arrested to allow cells to attain a high specific productivity.
+*The strategic use of fed-batch cultures has enabled considerable enhancement of yields from these processes. *] This is often combined with a biphasic strategy of production in which cell proliferation is allowed in the first phase so that high cell densities accumulate, followed by a phase in which cell division is arrested to allow cells to attain a high specific productivity.